-Climbing Kilimanjaro is fun.
+Well, the first thing to say is that it’s fun.
 It really is.
-Sure, the last push to the summit is hard, as some of the quotes we use in the guide book clearly indicate, but don’t let that put you off – Kilimanjaro is a delightful mountain to climb
+Sure, the last push to the summit is hard, as some of the quotes we use in the guide book clearly indicate.
+But don’t let that put you off: Kilimanjaro is a delightful mountain to climb.

 So don’t worry about how you’ll cope on Kili.
 Sure, you do have to be careful about altitude sickness.
-But when it comes to living on the mountain, your crew will try to make it as comfortable and relaxing as possible – allowing you to get on with the job of actually climbing the mountain!
+But when it comes to living on the mountain, your crew will try to make it as comfortable and relaxing as possible.
+Which allows you to get on with the job of actually climbing the mountain!